berserkware/waffleweb/docs/Reference/datatypes.py.rst

 ``get(keyname, index=None, default=None)``
 ------------------------------------------

 Return the value of the item with the specified key.
-If your key has more than one value you will need to provide a index, otherwise it will return all the items.
+If your key has more than one value you will need to provide a index otherwise it will return all the items.
 Returns the item.

 **Parameters:**
  - **keyname** (``str``) - The key name.